Arup | Department of Education and Training (VIC)

 Therefore, to reduce the project risk of removing the existing slab and potentially exposing undesirable subgrade conditions, the design built on top of the existing concrete pavement with variable depth overlying crushed rock pavement to address the need to re-grade the surface.

-Minor pavement extensions were constructed to extent the court pavement to the East to provide sufficient space to be compliant with both Netball Australia and Tennis Australia requirements.
+Minor pavement extensions were constructed to extend the court pavement to the East to provide sufficient space to be compliant with both Netball Australia and Tennis Australia requirements.

 With this brand-new Netball Australia and Tennis Australia compliant courts, Melbourne Girls College adds a real asset to its education facilities.
 It provides a safe place for students to be active while raising interests and attracting future students.